-“If you could all just close your eyes a few second,” Alan requested.
+“If you could all just close your eyes a few seconds,” Alan requested.
 As the class held their hands over their eyes, they heard their backpack unzip and some rustling.

-When they got up to the stage, they said, “You can all look now!”
+When they got up on the stage, they said, “You can all look now!”

-When the class opened their eyes, they saw that Tom was dressed from head to toe in orange, and Alan, all in blue.
-They had on capes, shirts and their mother’s skirts in the same color and recited to the class together, “We are captain orange and captain blue!
+The class opened their eyes and saw that Tom was dressed from head to toe in orange, and Alan, all in blue.
+They had on capes, shirts, and their mother’s skirts in the same color and exclaimed together, “We are Captain Orange and Captain Blue!
 We are complementary superheroes with complementary powers.”

 “When I am weak, he is strong,” Tom announced